dominikh/gutter/README.md

 condensed font?
 I don't know.

 The OS/2 table has the `panose` field which is the PANOSE classification number.
-This is similar so `sFamilyClass` but provides more fine-grained information about a font's visual appearance.
+This is similar to `sFamilyClass` but provides more fine-grained information about a font's visual appearance.
 As specified, it only covers Latin fonts.
 It is not clear whether use of PANOSE requires a license from Hewlett-Packard.
 Surprisingly, the majority of fonts we checked provide this information.
 It is